Info page

 I usually answer all emails within 24 hours.
 But all kinds of things can happen to emails.
 If you haven't heard back from me, I suggest you try again and include your phone number.

-Why do you call your site 'pagan' portraits, are you in some strange religion?
+Why do you call your site 'pagan' portraits?

 It has nothing to do with religion.
 The word 'pagan' refers to subjects depicted in Greek and Roman Renaissance art and ancient myths, the timeless essence of which I try to infuse into my work.